danielrosehill/Claude-Document-This/README.md

 I add this instruction to my home folder `CLAUDE.md` (or approximately):

-"Sometimes I might ask you to document things for my own reference.
-If so document them here."
+*"Sometimes I might ask you to document things for my own reference.
+If so document them here."*

 What's nice, too, is that you can even ask Claude to keep the mess in order.

 Something like:

-"Document this in the 'Notes from AI' Obsidian notebook at {path}.
+*"Document this in the 'Notes from AI' Obsidian notebook at {path}.
 Save it into a logical subfolder.
 For example: GPU-Fixes.
 If it doesn't exist, create it.
-If the note should be in a subfolder, create it." (etc).
+If the note should be in a subfolder, create it."* (etc).

+---

 ## Example Slash Commands